3cp/scoped-eval/README.md

 ## Support of multiple statements

+## Runtime considerations

+Size is about 200KB with bundled meriyah + eslint-scope.
+No runtime dependencies.

+No transpiling.
+Expression must use JavaScript syntax supported by all the browsers you want to support.

 ## Origin of the idea

 Vue, Aurelia.
 Check whether Angular does the same.
 Runtime consideration.

+Compare vue/au1/au2.

 ## License
 MIT.